AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 10. Re-entrancy
 The same hack as the DAO hack.
 Due to the ordering of the transactions, the malicious contract is able to keep calling the withdraw function as the internal state is only updated after the transfer is done.
 When the call.value is processed, the control is handed back to the `fallback` function of the malicious contract which then calls the withdraw function again.
-Note that the number of times the fallback function runs is based on the amt of gas submitted when you call `maliciousWithdraw()`.
+Note that the number of times the fallback function runs is based on the amount of gas submitted when you call `maliciousWithdraw()`.

-Also, not sure why calling function via address.call() doesn't work for withdraw but it works for donating...
+Note: You need to use `uint256` instead of `uint` when encoding the signature.
 ```
 pragma solidity ^0.6.0;

-import "./Reentrance.sol";

 contract AttackReentrancy {
     address payable victim;